For your convenience here are the answers to many of our most commonly asked questions.

 AIGA’s mission is to advance design as a professional craft, strategic advantage and vital cultural force.

-Yes, we do accept international artists, however our information is based on U.S. law.
+Yes, we do accept international artists, however our information is based on U.S. law and the Handbook is not shipped internationally.

 The National office offers webinars.
-There are about 10-12 new webinars a year.
+There are several new webinars each year.
 Click here to see our upcoming webinars.
 All the webinars are available to members as part of their membership.
 Archives of all the webinars are inside the members only area.
-Non-members can attend any of our webinars at a cost of $45.00/webinar.
-A link to the webinar recording will be sent to you once the webinar ends in case you can’t attend live or want to view the webinar again.
+Non-members can attend any of our webinars at a cost of $45 per webinar.
+A link to the webinar recording will be sent to registrants a couple of days after the live session for you to view at your leisure.

 The Guild office cannot provide you with legal advice.
 The Guild has a national network of lawyers who are expert in the issues we most commonly face: copyright and intellectual property, contract negotiations, internet issues, licensing, royalties, and collections.
 This network is available to members.